konveyor/tackle-container-advisor-docs/docs/setup.md

 python test/performance/run_payload.py
 ```

-## Performance Benchmarking

-- TCA Api was run as a podman container on IntelCore i9-10885H CPU @ 2.40GHz with 8 Cores, 16 Logical Processors with 4GB Memory limit
+The table below summarizes performance testing results for TCA service api.
+The service was run as a podman container on IntelCore i9-10885H CPU @ 2.40GHz with 8 Cores, 16 Logical Processors with 4GB Memory limit.

 <table>
 <tr>